xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2020-07-03-arm-none-eabi-gcc-v9-3-1-1-1-released.md

 ## Known problems

-- the GDB binaries with Python support were built with version 2.7/3.7, and require exactly those versions in order to run properly.
+- the GDB binaries with Python support were built with version 2.7/3.7, and require exactly those versions in order to run properly;
+- C++ exceptions in the non-nano libraries are not caught; fixed in 9.3.1-1.2.

 ## Shared libraries